WebexSamples/hookbuster/README.md

 INFO: listener is running for  MESSAGES:DELETED
 INFO: listener is running for  MESSAGES:CREATED
 ```
 **Tip**: you can use the [javabot](https://github.com/webex/javabot) to test how this app works.
 Start **javabot** with your access token and enter a localhost port, where **javabot** will listen to incoming messages.
-While both apps are running, open a room with the bot, whose access token you used and say **hello**.
+While both apps are running, open a Webex Teams space with the bot, whose access token you used and say **hello**.
 It should greet you back. :wave:

 ## Dependencies